 Poor rainfall distribution during the 2013 rainy season caused significant cereal deficits in the country’s Sahel region, weakening the livelihoods of the already vulnerable population.
 Decreased cereal and fodder production have led many families to rely on markets to access both food for themselves and feed for their livestock.
 Persistently high prices, however, mean that many households are unable to afford the food they need.
 FAO is providing the necessary seeds and tools that will help restore agricultural production throughout the country.

-Agricultural production in Chad is too low to cover the food needs of vulnerable families.
-FAO is providing vegetable and fodder seeds, as well as fertilizer and equipment for processing.
-Many pastoralists in Chad do not enter transhumance.
-This means that those who are in areas with heavy fodder deficits face a higher risk of livestock starvation and death, contributing to the reduction in their production capacity, and consequently their purchasing power.
-To prevent these losses, FAO is providing emergency feed and reinforcing local market access to sell animal products, so that these pastoralists do not lose their capital.
+Pastoralists in areas with heavy fodder deficits face a higher risk of livestock starvation and death, contributing to the reduction in their production capacity, and consequently their purchasing power.
+To prevent these losses, FAO is providing emergency feed, vaccinating livestock and reinforcing local market access to sell animal products, so that these pastoralists do not lose their capital.

-The various crises in the region ,have led thousands of returnees in the eastern part of the country to lose their productive means and capital during displacement.
-FAO is providing good quality seeds and tools to reinforce their production capacity and ensure they will be able to provide for themselves.
+Various crises in the region have led thousands of returnees to lose their productive means and capital during displacement.
+Communities hosting IDPs, refugees and returnees also struggle to cope with already scarce natural resources.
+FAO is providing these groups with good quality seeds and tools to reinforce their production capacity and ensure they will be able to provide for themselves.